Puraneshi/Unsupervised-Study/README.md

 - `unsupervised-metrics.ipynb`: In this notebook file, alternative methods for finding the optimal number of clusters in unsupervised learning are explored, going beyond the classic elbow method.

+- `image-metrics.ipynb`: Provides a step-by-step explanation of how to perform image segmentation and evaluate unsupervised clustering metrics.

 ## Color Palette Generation with K-means

 The `palette.ipynb` notebook showcases an example of using the K-means clustering algorithm to create a color palette from an input picture.
 By applying clustering to the RGB values of the pixels in the image, the notebook generates a set of representative colors.